BeMyEye, the startup that lets companies crowdsource in-store data, acquires rival Task360

 In a move that represents further consolidation in the crowdsourced in-store data gathering space, London-headquartered BeMyEye has acquired U.K. rival Task360.
 Similar to BeMyEye, the company offers an app that pays users to collect data for its corporate clients, but with a greater emphasis on time-sensitive tasks.

 Financial terms of the acquisition remain undisclosed, though I understand that it was a mixture of cash and stock, and that Task360’s founders are sticking around.
-The deal follows a similar buyout by BeMyEyes of French competitor LocalEyes in May 2016.
+The deal follows a similar buyout by BeMyEye of French competitor LocalEyes in May 2016.

 Founded in 2011, BeMyEye offers a platform to enable companies and brands to crowdsource in-store data.
-This can include checking availability (i.e. stock levels) of a particular product, how prominent an item is displayed, or whether or not it is being marketed or sold in the way retailers and staff have been instructed.
+This can include checking availability (i.e. stock levels) of a particular product, how prominently an item is displayed, or whether or not it is being marketed or sold in the way retailers and staff have been instructed.

 Tasks are sent out to paid members of the public via the BeMyEye app, which could include taking a photo and ‘checking in’ using geolocation as proof that it has been carried out, with the results anonymised and passed on to BeMyEye’s clients.
 One way to think about the proposition is as a much more scalable version of employing ‘secret shoppers’.